 The cobbled road that leads from the outer gate to the inner gates leads you directly below the upper fighting wall exposing any army that breached the first gate to the defenders above.

 Now this wasn't a weekend, and although it was a beautiful sunny day the fact was that it was still late March, not June, and still the castle was packed with tourists.
-We always try to do a good job of framing our photo's to give the impression that we are all alone when we visit a site, and often times we are by design, but NOT this time.
+We always try to do a good job of framing our photo's to give the impression that we are all alone when we visit a site, and often times

 This time there were hoards of people and huge groups of children everywhere.
 Here it wasn't even April yet and already the huge castle grounds seemed close to bursting with humanity.
 The idea of trying to take in any of these European sites during the summer is unimaginable.
 We just don't see how you could fight the crowds and have any sort of connection to the places you visited.